Shadows aspect of rotating black holes in the Einstein-AdS SU(N)-nonlinear sigma model: Photon orbits and the BH shadow

 These expressions further simplify to $X = -\xi$ and $Y = \pm \sqrt{\eta}$ when $\theta_o = \pi/2$.
 If, additionally, $a = 0$ and $K = 0$, the shadow cast by the Schwarzschild-AdS BH (a circle) is obtained.
 To conduct an appropriate analysis based on the shadow's behavior, Fig. \ref{Sh1} shows two-dimensional contour plots illustrating the boundary of the shadow of the RASN-BH in the $X$-$Y$ plane.

-In the essence of the Einstein-AdS-$\mathrm{SU(N)}$-NLSM theory, the shadow visualization therefore must be influenced by the flavor number $N$ based on observations from Fig. \ref{Sh1}(a).
+In the essence of the Einstein-AdS-$\mathrm{SU}(N)$-NLSM theory, the shadow visualization therefore must be influenced by the flavor number $N$ based on observations from Fig. \ref{Sh1}(a).
 Notably, from a geometrical perspective, the size of the BH shadow increases as the flavor number $N$ grows.
 This could serve as evidence that the flavor number $N$ offers an allowed constraint region within the M87$^\star$ and Sgr A$^\star$ data, which will be discussed later.
 On the other hand, the spin parameter $a$ affects the size of the BH's shadow, implying what is known as the D-shaped topological nature.
 Varying the spin parameter $a$ in an increasing sense causes the D-shaped visualization to become visible, which implies, in other words, that the size of the black shadow is slowly shrinking (see Fig. \ref{Sh1}(b)).
 Inspecting the impact of the parameter $K$ on the shadow behaviors is clearly shown in Fig. \ref{Sh1}(c).
 So, varying $K$ in an increasing sense leads to raising the BH shadow size across deformed two-dimensional circles designed for the photon spheres.
 In addition, the variation in the cosmological constant offers a different topological shape to that previously discovered.
 In this case, and as observed in Fig. \ref{Sh1}(d), the decreases in $\Lambda$ have caused the shadow to shift to the right.
 This contrasts with the behavior of the shadow of equatorial circular photon orbits, namely that the right-hand side of the shadow shifts to the right as $\Lambda$ decreases.
 To illustrate the impact of the inclination angle on the behavior of the shadow, particularly from a geometric point of view, Fig. \ref{Sh2} shows the corresponding plots.

 It is evident that a decrease in the inclination angle $\theta_o$ leads to an increase in the size of the BH shadow.
-Additionally, as expected, an increase in the flavor number $N$ also results in the enlargement of the shadow, as demonstrated in the diagrams (a)--(d) of Fig. \ref{Sh2}.
+Additionally, as expected, an increase in the flavor number $N$ also results in the enlargement of the shadow, as demonstrated in the diagrams (a)--(d) of Fig. \ref{Sh2}. {It is worth mentioning that a larger shadow may indicate a weaker gravitational field near the black hole's horizon, potentially suggesting gravitational stability.
+However, without more detailed studies on the black hole's response to perturbations, it is not possible to make definitive statements regarding its stability.}